espruino/EspruinoDocs/info/Performance.md

 Normally if you upload code to RAM, function code is uploaded there as-is.

-If you use the `E.setFlags({pretokenise:1})` command, Espruino will automatically minify your function code on upload.
+If you use the `E.setFlags({pretokenise:1})` command (for all functions) or add `"ram"` at the top of a single function, Espruino will automatically minify your function code on upload.
 For example:

 ```
 function foobar() {
+  "ram"
   if (this.x==undefined) throw new Error("Hello");
   return null;
 }